The Scotland of the East

-Elephant Falls: Not far away from the Shillong peak, it is one of the many waterfalls that dots Shillong's landscape.
+Elephant Falls: Not far away from the Shillong peak, it is one of the many waterfalls that dot Shillong's landscape.
 A trip can be planned where one can visit Shillong peak and Elephant falls at the same time.
 The road from Shillong peak to Elephant falls passes through the eastern command of the Indian air force which in itself makes it a memorable experience.

-Sweet Falls: About 8 kms away from Happy valley, Sweet Falls is the highest waterfall in Shillong with the height of 96m.
+Sweet Falls: About 8 km away from Happy Valley, Sweet Falls is the highest waterfall in Shillong with the height of 96m.
 It is a great picnic spot and the area around it is also beautiful and peaceful.
 The view of the falls is breathtaking.

 Ward's Lake: It is a manmade lake in the heart of Shillong not far from the main market.
 It is named after William Wards, the chief commissioner of Assam under the British rule.
 It offers a refreshing break in the middle of the hustle and bustle of the city, where one can enjoy boating and the beauty of the well-maintained gardens.
 You can just feed the fish from the bridge built over the lake or take a walk around it.
 An eerie story goes around that Lady Wards is sometimes seen boating in the middle of the lake at midnight.
 It adds to the charm of the lake.